Bank rules push bitcoin, not blockchain, to fringe

-The Basel Committee on Banking Supervision has weighed in on cryptocurrencies.
+LONDON (Reuters Breakingviews) - The Basel Committee on Banking Supervision has weighed in on cryptocurrencies.
 Punitive new proposals from the standard-setting body may ensure bitcoin remains in the fringes of regulated finance.
-Yet safer areas of the blockchain and crypto world are still accessible to JPMorgan (JPM.N), HSBC (HSBA.L) and others.
+Yet safer areas of the blockchain and crypto world are still accessible to JPMorgan, HSBC and others.
 It’s a good balance between prudence and progress.

 The Switzerland-based team of bank supervisors, chaired by Spanish rate-setter Pablo Hernández de Cos, designs international standards which local watchdogs implement.
 Thursday’s consultation paper comes down hard on high-profile assets like bitcoin and ethereum.